 - What did their training, conditioning, preparation, nutrition and recovery entail?

 Let’s look at those guys and use that information to help everyone find similar results.
-We recently experienced a similar dilemma here at The Florida Baseball Ranch (sort of).
+We recently experienced a similar dilemma here at The Florida Baseball ARMory (sort of).
 Check out the results of this study we conducted last month on the virtual significance of nothing.

 In the science-based, data-driven world, this is a slam-dunk, statistically significant “line of best fit” indicating a clear trend.
 In the scientific community, (if the data wasn’t totally made up), this study would be indisputable and highly publishable …